Docker Enterprise and what’s new in 2.1?

-2018 was a busy year for the tech world and this year looks to be no different with Serverless and Containers expected to dominate mind-space in 2019.
+2018 was a busy year for the tech world, and this year looks to be no different, with Serverless and Containers expected to dominate mind-space in 2019.
 Docker has already started stepping up their game with the intention of redefining the experience of using Docker with a new Docker Hub that combines the Docker Store, Docker Cloud, and Docker Hub functionality in one place.
 The Docker Enterprise version 2.1 introduced in November last year looks like the real deal to tempt enterprise customers with extended support for Windows Server and more focus on the aspects of agility and security.

 Evolution of the Docker Enterprise Platform

 Docker Enterprise Edition (EE) is the most advanced enterprise-ready container platform that extends container technology to global organizations helping them modernize their application infrastructure with enterprise features for improved security and governance.
 The enterprise platform is nothing but a container-based development environment that enables the execution of container applications and their orchestration, integration, security, and management capabilities at an enterprise level.
 EE is designed for provisioning and controlling container clusters across multiple cloud infrastructure platforms and on-premise platforms.
 The Enterprise container platform provides a complete management solution for securing and operationalizing applications in containers at scale over the entire software lifecycle.
-It perfectly serves the enterprise demand for faster, easier, and secured deployment of containerized applications and container clusters in their own data centers and, subsequently, in the public cloud.
+It perfectly serves the enterprise demand for faster, easier, and more secure deployment of containerized applications and container clusters in their own data centers and, subsequently, in the public cloud.
 The 2.0 edition was first introduced in April 2018.
 Docker Enterprise Edition (EE) 2.0 represents a container platform solution, delivering the only solution that manages and secures applications on Kubernetes in multi-Linux, multi-OS, and multi-cloud customer environments.
 With Docker’s enterprise container platform, organizations can choose to deploy legacy or cloud-native applications, built on Linux or Windows, on-prem or across multi-clouds, using Kubernetes or Swarm.
 And all this with the freedom to change technology, architecture or processes as per the business requirements.
 The best thing about Docker EE is that it allows you to leverage your existing team and processes to adapt and operationalize Kubernetes.
 Combining Content Trust and image scanning with policy-based image promotions allows organizations to build governance over the container environment without impeding the speed of development.
 Having finished our quick history lesson on the Docker EE

 let's see what are some of the features of Docker EE 2.1 that might excite you as an enterprise user.